 Still, your students may second-guess and think they have to move their fingers when they don’t.
 This often occurs when there is a strong upward or downward movement in the melody and they’re anticipating more reach than is necessary.

-Tip: One thing I’ve found helpful is to mark out passages where the hand position does not move for a period of time.
+Tip: One thing I’ve found helpful is to mark out passages where the hand does not move for a period of time.
 Students are often surprised by how much mileage they can get out of one position.

 Principle 4: Patterns